rich-murphey/wasm-hostcall-example/README.md

 An additional limitation is pointers to structs.
 Passing a pointer to a struct requires additional code for both WebAssembly and host.
 This demo shows examples for two kinds of structs:
-* Structs that have the Copy trait --- a fixed size and no pointers.
+* Structs that have the Copy trait &mdash; a fixed size and no pointers.
 We pass the the offset and size of the struct.
 * Structs that have the Serialize trait.
 We serialized it and pass the offset and length of the serialized copy